vocol/vocol/README.md

 ## Installation on a local machine or on a Web Server

-The following steps are needed to setup the VoCol Environment either on on a local machine or a web server.
+The following steps are needed to setup the VoCol Environment either on a local machine or a web server.

-1. First, we assumed that you are using linux-based operating system.
+1. First, we assumed that you are using a Linux-based operating system.
-1. Next, to prepare the VoCol environment, you should have the following libraries installed: Java JDK, NodeJS, NPM, Rapper ,Git ,and Turtle-validator packages with their respective versions or higher.
+1. Next, to prepare the VoCol environment, you should have the following libraries installed: Java JDK, NodeJS, NPM, Rapper, Git, and Turtle-validator packages with their respective versions or higher.
 They are listed in section **[Required libraries and tools](https://github.com/vocol/vocol/wiki/Required-libraries-and-tools)**.
 2. Make a new directory, in the following command-line "newFolder" is given but you are free to choose your own, then inside the new directory, clone VoCol repository as follows:
 ```
 mkdir newFolder